karanhk/Human-face-generator/README.md

 # Future work

-In future, i'm looking forward to train CNN model based on inception network and residual network and to improve model's accuracy.
+In future, i'm looking forward to generate more realistic human faces and upload it.

 # Connect with me